clairechen228/CleanUpRobot/README.md

 # CleanUpRobot
-Implemented the robot using Robot Operating System (ROS) in a Gazebo simulated environment.
+- Implemented TurtleBot3 Waffle robot using Robot Operating System (ROS) in a Gazebo simulated environment.
+- Tasks:
+	- to semi-autonomously navigate the area
+	- to detect and return the trashes' coordinates
+	- be able to distinguish between waste and recycling.

+## Overview

 ## Getting Started